cleverness/cleverness-to-do-list-plugin/readme.txt

 * Changed to-do editor to full width
 * Removed gradient from table
 * Only show sorting arrows for column heading on hover
+* Use dashicon for menu icon; changeable with ctdl_icon filter

 = 3.3.2 =
 * Updated Polish translation from Michał Wielkopolski